 Keeper records can be shared on an individual basis to other Keeper users.
 Keeper sharing technology uses secure RSA encryption to exchange the individual record keys.
 Therefore, in order to share or transfer a record to another user, the recipient must first have a Keeper account.
 Attempting to share to a user without a Keeper account will invite them to the platform.
 For more detailed information, visit Keeper's Security Architecture.
 To share a Keeper record with another user, select Options > Share and then type in the email address of the recipient (or select from previously shared users).
 Edit and re-share permission can be applied to any shared records.
 Role enforcement policies can be applied from the Keeper Admin Console to control the ability for records to be shared.
 Only the owner of a record is able to delete a record.
 A non-owner may see a Delete button but this will only remove the record from the non-owner's vault.
 When the owner of a record deletes it from their vault, it will delete it from everyone's vault and across the system.

 Record ownership can be transferred to another Keeper user.
 To perform a transfer, select Options > Share and then type in or select the email address of the recipient.
-Select on the Make Owner checkbox and select Send.
+Select Transfer Ownership from the sharing permission drop-down.
 Note that after transferring record ownership, the record will no longer be accessible from your vault.

 Every record created by a user is automatically backed up through the Keeper Cloud Security Vault architecture.
 Every record change is also backed up and a record version is created upon each change event.
 Each record is identified by a record UID and each record can have an unlimited number of version identifiers.
 Version History is a critical capability to ensure that a password, record change is never lost by accident.
 Version History also ensures that a deleted record can be recovered.
 When a record is deleted by the record owner, the record is moved in the Deleted Records trash bin.
 Records will remain in this location until the record owner explicitly empties the trash bin.
 Users can view the Version History of any Keeper record by accessing the Keeper Web Vault or Keeper Desktop.
 Select the record, then select Options and Record History.